What to Do [and Not Do] for Treating a Blood Blister

 A blood blister can also form when the skin has been severely pinched.
 Such intense pressure can easily damage blood vessels without breaking the skin.

 How Do You Treat a Blood Blister?

-Blood blisters can be painful, and you may feel tempted to lance the blister as soon as possible.
-But there are wrong and right ways to treat your blood blister.
-For a full, quick recovery, you want to take the proper steps.
+A blood blister can be painful, and you may feel tempted to lance it as soon as possible.
+But there are right and wrong ways to treat this problem, and managing it safely will always make for a faster and fuller recovery.